 - Hover over Edit on the PicMonkey homepage and open your photo.

 - Use the Crop and Resize tools (Basic Edits tab) to give it the proper dimensions.

 - Make it picture perfect with a few essential edits and apply any desired photo effects.

 - Head to the Text tab and add your words.
 Opt for easily readable fonts, like the one you chose for your body copy on your brand board.
 Vary the size to add interest and make sure that the most important info (or the cleverest line, like in this design) is nice and big.

 - Save and add to Hub in case you wanna edit it later.

 Tips: Draw attention to important details (like your call to action, promo codes, and contest-specific hashtags) by making them a different color than the rest of your text.
 For this design, we emphasized our CTA by bringing in one of our brand colors just for the button.

-If your words aren’t looking especially readable on top of your image, try using an overlay.
-For this design, we placed a black rectangle (from the Geometric group in the Overlays tab) over our photo, then adjusted the Fade slider on the Overlay palette.
+If your words aren’t looking especially readable on top of your image, try using an graphic.
+For this design, we placed a black rectangle (from the Geometric group in the Graphics tab) over our photo, then adjusted the Fade slider on the Graphic palette.
 This added a little bit of darkness to our entire image and made the text stand out.